Navid61/port_finder/README.md

    - If you encounter any issues during setup or while running the application, feel free to reach out for help.

 ### Additional Notes

+- To run the program in the **stable version**, ensure all three repositories are switched to the `main` branch.
+Then, run `git pull` in each repository to ensure you have access to the latest updates.

-- All repositories are in the `dev` branch.
+- To run the program in **development mode**, ensure all repositories are switched to the `dev` branch.
+Then, run `git pull` in each repository to fetch the latest updates.